 THE BATHROOM SCALE

 The most obvious measuring tool may not be the best unless you pair it with another method.
-“The scale does not tell the whole story,” says Nutting.
-“Using other methods (skinfold calipers, ultrasound, underwater weighing, etc.) to measure body composition (fat versus lean) gives you a better idea of the changes you’re making in your body.”
+“The scale does not tell the whole story,” says strength and conditioning coach Mark Nutting.
+“Using other methods (skinfold calipers, ultrasound, underwater weighing, etc.) to measure body composition gives you a better idea of the changes you’re making in your body.”
 The scale best measures progress when it’s used alongside other tools.

-Measuring progress by tracking your waist, hips, abdominal girth and other body sites can substitute for body-fat measurements when used with bathroom-scale readouts, says Nutting.
+Measuring progress by tracking your waist, hips, abdomen and other body sites can substitute for body-fat measurements when used with bathroom-scale readouts, says strength coach Mark Nutting.
 “It’s helpful, for example, if your weight hasn’t changed but you’ve dropped two pant sizes.
 It shows you’ve probably gained muscle and lost fat, so the scale shows a net loss of zero.”
 Good sites to measure include waist (circle around where you normally wear a belt), hips (at the widest part), thigh (at the widest part) and chest (at the fullest part).

-Apps that track are essentially journals, says Nutting.
-These create greater mindfulness about what you choose to track (food, exercise quantity, exercise frequency, etc.).
-“Tracking weight loss or having exercises available can make beginners successful if they utilize the tools in apps,” says Averill Kessee, certified trainer at At One Fitness in North Hollywood, California.
-“The only negative is not having your phone available due to a low battery or simply forgetting it.
-And you have to be very attentive if the app calls for you to input info.”
-Apps can also hold you accountable in between personal-training sessions, says Kessee.
-Popular ones for measuring progress include MyPlate (food and calorie tracker), MyFitnessPal (calorie tracker), MapMyRide (measures routes for cycling), and MapMyRun (tracks your run).
+Apps that track your food and exercise are essentially journals, says strength coach Mark Nutting.
+They create greater mindfulness about what you choose to track and a record so that you can follow changes over time.
+“Tracking weight loss or having exercises available can make beginners successful if they utilize the tools in apps,” says Averill Kessee, certified trainer at At One Fitness in North Hollywood, Calif.
+Apps can also hold you accountable in between personal-training sessions, he says.
+Popular ones for measuring progress include MyPlate (food and calorie tracker), MyFitnessPal (calorie tracker), MapMyRide (measures routes for cycling) and MapMyRun (tracks your run).

 THE FIT OF YOUR CLOTHES